Fair Work Ombudsman decisions

 Fair Work Ombudsman

-The Fair Work Ombudsman secured penalties and compensation after Mr Viet Quoc Mai and Ms Huong Le, operators of two 'Mr Viet' Vietnamese eateries in Adelaide, underpaid 36 migrant workers.
+The Fair Work Ombudsman secured penalties and compensation after the Applicant and her partner, operators of two 'Mr Viet' Vietnamese eateries in Adelaide, underpaid 36 migrant workers.
 The workers, mostly Vietnamese international students aged under 25, were employed between January 2018 and September 2021.
 They were paid as little as $15 an hour, significantly below minimum wage.
-The couple also made employees pay for bubble tea and other items, and deducted money from pay for alleged customer errors.
-Mr Mai attempted to deceive Fair Work inspectors by falsely claiming to back-pay workers.
+The couple also made employees pay for bubble tea and other items, and deducted money from pay for alleged customer errors. the Applicant attempted to deceive Fair Work inspectors by falsely claiming to back-pay workers.

 Fair Work Ombudsman